Liveaboard vessel in the Red Sea with Diver on Tour

 Turtles in the Red Sea

-While diving, you often encounter sea turtles gliding calmly above the coral reefs and making every dive even more special.
+While diving, guests frequently encounter sea turtles gliding calmly above the coral reefs, making every dive even more special.

 Fascinating marine life